 Got The Blues

 Who doesn’t love cobalt blue?
 I know I do.
 Now, some people might not be daring enough to do a full-length floor to ceiling tiled fireplace with a bold color, but I am loving the result.
-Especially with the different use of subway tiles in a vertical pattern.
+Especially with the different use of glass subway tiles in a vertical pattern.

 Large And In Charge